The below document will help listserv administrators become familiar with the configuration

 administrative requests page detailed near the end of this document.

 - Because list membership is checked easily through the web, the list manager may not

-feel that it is necessary to know of all of the comings and goings of list members
+feel that it is necessary to know all the comings and goings of list members (especially

-(especially on large lists with a lot of turnover).
-Saying yes here will tell Mailman
+on large lists with a lot of turnover).
+Saying yes here will tell Mailman to send

-to send a short note to the list manager for each person that is added or removed
+a short note to the list manager for each person that is added or removed from the

 - Note: Mailman does not currently let the list manager block persons from leaving the